domp/CCSerialization/README.md

 **Limitations:**

-* JSON for Modern C++ which is used for serialization uses certain `std` functions that are not available when compiling for android using the default cocos2d-x `APP_STL gnustl_static`.
-Switching to c++_static is needed in order to successfully compile for android.
 * All value types of CCValue are supported, except for int key maps.
 This is because there is no way to determine if a map is a value map or an int key map while deserializing since both could have only integers as keys.